Bren-A/Bren-A.github.io/README.md

 ## Programming Languages used to make this

-Well, only HTML as of now
+Just HTML and CSS as of now.
+I want to make as much as I can with these two before I begin to add some Javascript.
 Git as version control (Don't want anything bad to happen to the real site!!)

-## Random Stuff
-I used bash to automate the push/ making a branch stuff.
-I'm a slow typer and it annoyed me to keep typing the same commmands with variations(i.e. I coudldn't just use the command history!! :( )